WernerFP/vivaldi-ui-patch.sh/README.md

 Updates of Vivaldi will overwrite the `browser.html` file.
 Then you can simply run the script again.

-If the file `browser.html` has already been patched, the script can be used to transfer changes of `custom.css` and/or `custom.js` into the target directories of the chosen Vivaldi installation.
+If the file `browser.html` has already been patched, the script can be used to transfer changes of `custom.css` and/or `custom.js` into the target directory of the chosen Vivaldi installation.

 ## Requirements